 The peninsula is composed of low, gentle hills, but the coast is strewn with jagged rocks below sharp cliffs, with treacherous tides and strong winds common companions.
-So sharp and continuous are the rocks along the cliffs that there is no landing place along the north coast of the peninsula until you reach Aber-Eiddy, 6 miles from St. David's Head.
+So sharp and continuous are the rocks along the cliffs that there is no landing place along the north coast of the peninsula until you reach Aber-Eiddy, six miles from St. David's Head.

-St. David's has been a place of Christian pilgrimage since the Middle Ages, when two journeys to St. David's equaled one journey to Rome.
+St. David's has been a place of Christian pilgrimage since the Middle Ages, when two journeys to St. David's equalled one journey to Rome.
 Most pilgrims were drawn to the shrine of St. David in the cathedral that bears his name.

 A ruined chapel in the lifeboat station at Porthstinian marks the burial place of St. Justinian, a contemporary of St. David.
 Just off the coast here lies the nature reserve at Ramsey Island, and seabirds in large numbers breed along the cliffs.